Researcher in Focus: Dr Sophie Oliver

 Posted on: 15 September 2020 by Nick Jones in 2018 Posts

 This month's Researcher in Focus is Dr Sophie Oliver, Lecturer in Modernism at the Department of English.
-Find out more about here work specialising in modernist and postwar writing by women and her recently awarded AHRC New Generation Thinkers award.
+Find out more about here work specialising in modernist and postwar writing by women and her 2020 AHRC New Generation Thinkers award.

 Sophie joined the English department in January 2019, after finishing a PhD at Royal Holloway in 2017 and many years working in art publishing.
 She specialises in modernist and postwar writing by women, and her research is particularly interested in how that writing relates to visual cultures, especially fashion.

 She has published articles on authors such as Djuna Barnes and Jean Rhys, and has pieces forthcoming on a dress that belonged to Rhys and now belongs to her, and on the poet Mina Loy’s place in a fashion magazine called Charm.
 In all her work, Sophie uses fashion as a method – as a way to think, read and critique.
 Her first book, currently in process, proposes fashion as a tool for feminist literary history.